How much does an LLC Employee/Worker Bond cost in California?

 The California Business and Professionals code, Section 7071.6.5 requires that an LLC wishing to receive a license must purchase a $100,000 surety bond in order to protect employees from damage resulting from the LLC’s failure to pay wages, interest on wages, or fringe benefits, as well as any other contributions.

 Should an LLC fail to provide any of the guarantees listed above, a claim may be filed against the bond in an amount of more than $100,000, which the surety company will pay in order to settle the claim.
 Once the claim has been settled, the surety will look to the principal to reimburse them for any money paid out.
 In order to risk losing $100,000, plus the non-refundable premium, it is important that principals who purchase these bonds understand exactly what their responsibilities are under the bond.
-This information may be found below in the Important Links section of the page.
+This information may be found below in the Additional Resources section of the page.

 Submit a bond request today to begin the bonding process.
 We can typically provide you with a free bond quote within 1 business day of receiving your application.